liam-wiltshire/talks/machinelearning/content.md

 ???

+- We're not finished with per store detection yet - we've identified a number of changes that we want to make to hopefully increase the accuracy further
+- For all our tests we used the same dimensions - this wasn't based on any particular research, rather than what our gut instinct was as to what was important, so we're doing more research here
 - Weighted distance we're particularly interested in - in standard kNN all votes are equal, but with a weighted distance, the closer the neighbour, the higher the vote.
+ - Also further reduces the problem of imbalanced datasets

 ---
 class: content-odd bigcentralimg center

-# Per-Customer Chargeback Detection
+# Per-Customer Detection

 ![](machinelearning/images/outlier.png)

 ???

 - By applying a narrow context, it's likely that we won't have data for the two categories
- - Particularly when looking at players
+ - Particularly when looking at players, although it could apply to some lucky stores!

 ---